Name Sans is a modern interpretation of the mosaic name tablets of New York City subway stations.

 Italic styles present a conundrum to type designers.
 They take more time (and skill) to draw than upright styles, yet they get used less often.
 Moreover, many web browsers and word processing apps allow users to apply a faux-italic style to any font by skewing the outlines – and honestly, many users aren’t aware of the difference.
 But people who care about the details notice, and everyone is affected at the subconscious level, so only limited-purpose fonts can get by without a true italic companion.

 It’s worth noting that italic usually departs from the upright in ways other than obliqueness.
-Seriffed fonts will often adopt more flowing, calligraphic forms for their italics, and even the most modernist sans fonts routinely adopt a simplified a in the italic.
+Seriffed fonts will often adopt more flowing, calligraphic forms for their italics, and even the most modernist sans fonts routinely adopt a simplified a

 As much as I love richly expressive italics, I needed to find an italic that felt right for Name Sans, something true to its utilitarian roots and its geometric forms.
 The obliqueness should be obvious at a glance, but the letters should still retain a geometric appearance.
 The italics should be as elemental and well-crafted as the uprights . . . just not upright!